ramapriyan912001/tp/docs/UserGuide.md

 * `groupeditname gn/Bali gn/Thailand` to change the group name from Bali to Thailand.
 * `groupeditname gn/Germany gn/Munich` to change the group name from Germany to Munich.

-### Viewing a shared expense: `expenses`
+### Listing expenses within a group: `expenses`
 Shows a list containing all existing expenses within the specified travel group.
 Expenses are sorted from most recent to least recent.

-Format: `expenses INDEX`
+Format: `expenses gn/GROUP_NAME`

-* INDEX argument is mandatory.
+* GROUP_NAME argument is mandatory.
-* INDEX must correspond to a valid index of an existing travel group.
+* GROUP_NAME must correspond to the name of an existing travel group.

 Examples:
-* `groups` followed by `expense 1` shows all the expenses of the 1st travel group in the group list.
+* `expenses gn/London` shows all the expenses of the group named London.

 ### Adding a shared expense: `addexpense`
 Adds a shared expense to the specified travel group.